madridrb/videos_madridrb/README.md

 See the `README` for each individual session for particular details.

+## FFMPEG utilities

+Given that generating recipes for complex filters can be complex and the results can be really difficult to read, we've added some helper Ruby code in the `lib` folder that makes some things easier, like operating with times, getting the values from environment vars or generating banners over the video.

+You can see some usage of that in [this video](2021-01-28-RubyGUIApps/video/talk).

 ## About

 Madrid.rb is a Ruby Users Group in Madrid, Spain.
 Learn more about us